deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 ![](charts/charts_14_0.png "🔼 Figure 4: Topological Time Series for remaining datasets from current review.
 We omitted the results for AuTex23en, because virtually all texts there had the dimension of 0.")

-> 🔼 The chart displays the topological time series distributions for various datasets, excluding AuTex23es due to its texts having a dimension of 0.
+> 🔼 The chart displays the distribution of intrinsic dimensions for human-written and machine-generated texts across various datasets, illustrating differences in text complexity and structure.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Topological Time Series for remaining datasets from current review.
 We omitted the results for AuTex23en, because virtually all texts there had the dimension of 0.